lkj000/amapiano-ai-app/README.md

 ## Features

+### 🧠 AI Prompt Parsing
+- **Natural Language to API Call**: Intelligently parses unstructured text prompts into structured data for music generation.
+- **Automatic Parameter Setting**: Automatically sets genre, mood, BPM, key, and instrumentation based on your description.
+- **Interactive Feedback**: Shows you how the AI interprets your prompt, allowing for fine-tuning before generation.

 ### 🎤 Microphone Input & Recording
 - **Voice Prompting**: Describe your desired track using your voice.
 - **Hum-to-Melody**: Hum a tune, and the AI will use it as a melodic starting point.